CppMicroServices/rfcs/text/0000-configadmin-ds-integration.md

 specifications described in the OSGi specification as it can be applied to C++.

 ## Architectural Design
-Declarative Services(DS) Component model is implemented as a layer on top of the OSGi Services model.
+Declarative Services(DS) is a service that layers on top of the Core Framework to extend the Core Framework and provide additional functionality.
 A companion code generation tool is used to overcome the introspection limitations of C++ language.
-The DS Architectural Design is described in detail in DS RFC.
+The DS Architectural Design is described in detail in the DS RFC.
 This section describes the changes that have been made to that Architectural Design in order to support integration of Configuration Admin into DS.

 ### Architecturally Significant Design Case(s)
  Prior to the integration of Configuration Admin functionality into DS, a service author who would like to